nkukka/docker-and-microservices-training/handson/day2/kube/instructions.md

     kubectl describe deployment hello-node
     kubectl get pods --output wide
     ```
-- You might wonder why has the `$(minikube ip)` part been replaced with `localhost` this time.
-This is because from your machine's point of view, minikube has an interface with the given ip address.
-However, it has proven to not work from within the minikube cluster, and since the registry is being run within the minikube cluster, we can just use `localhost` to point to it.

 - Expose the service so that we can access it: